 November 1, 2018

 Talk With Us

 Please fill out a Prospective Student Form to request an Admissions Counseling appointment or Campus Visit.
 We are located in the “Holy Hill” neighborhood of Graduate Theological Union schools, just two blocks north of the University of California, Berkeley.
-You may also email me at email@example.com for more information.
+You may also email our Admissions Department at email@example.com for more information.